MinBZK/max-regel-book/src/factsets.md

 ## Parts: Organizing fact sets

 So went from facts to fact sets as data unit for rules to process.
-We'll add another feature to those fact sets: a way to (rather superficially) organize *parts* in a factset.
+We'll add another feature to those fact sets: a way to organize *parts* in a factset.

 A part in a factset is essentially a subset, i.e. a section of facts that belong together under a label (the part name).
 For example, a factset may contain `persons`, `locations`, `vehicles`, ...
 Think of them as lists of facts that can be easily selected.